ipchelsea/ipchelsea/README.md

 ### About Me 💟👩🏻
-***My name is Chelsea.*** I graduated from University of Washington with a B.Sc.
+***My name is Chelsea.***

+***Education.*** I graduated from University of Washington with a B.Sc.
 Computer Science and Software Engineering, in July.
 My further curiosity in Computer Vision led me to join Georgia Tech's Masters of Science in Computer Science (ML & AI) part time program!
-Currently, I am also

 ***Mission Statement.*** I care about tech for social good, particularly in social justice and protecting the environment.
 As a Software Engineer, I want to use my skills to solve challenging research, design, and engineering problems that will contribute to society's betterment.